PurpleBooth/git-mit/docs/mit-relates-to.md

 Relates-to: [#12321513]
 ```

-Alternatively you can set the template via an environment variable
+Alternatively, you can set the template via an environment variable

 ``` shell,script(name="set-relates-to-env-template-commit",expected_exit_code=0)
 git mit-relates-to "12321513"